-Genes are made up of deoxyribonucleic acid (DNA) and are found in each cell in your body.
-Genes control how each cell functions, including how quickly it grows, how often it divides, and how long it lives.
+Genes are found in the DNA in each cell that makes up your body.
+They control how the cell functions, including how quickly it grows, how often it divides, and how long it lives.
 Researchers estimate that there are 30,000 different genes in each cell.

-Genes are located on 46 chromosomes, which are arranged in pairs, which means you have two sets of 23 chromosomes.
+Genes are located on 46 chromosomes, which are arranged in two sets of 23 chromosomes.
 You inherit one set of chromosomes from your mother and one set from your father.
-One chromosome in each set of 23 determines whether you are female or male (these are called the X and Y chromosomes).
-The other 22 chromosome pairs, called autosomes, determine your other physical features.
+One chromosome in each set of 23 determines whether you are female or male.
+The other 22 chromosome pairs, called autosomes, determine your other physical characteristics.

 Genes control how your cells work by making proteins that have specific functions and act as messengers for the cell.
-Therefore, it is essential that each gene have the correct instructions or "code" for making its protein so that the protein can perform the correct function for the cell.
-All cancers begin when one or more genes in a cell are mutated (changed), creating an abnormal protein or no protein at all.
-The information provided by an abnormal protein is different from that of a normal protein, which can cause cells to multiply uncontrollably and become cancerous.
+Therefore, each gene must have the correct instructions or "code" for making its protein.
+This is so the protein can perform the correct function for the cell.
+All cancers begin when one or more genes in a cell are mutated, or changed.
+This creates an abnormal protein or no protein at all.
+An abnormal protein provides different information than a normal protein, which can cause cells to multiply uncontrollably and become cancerous.

 About genetic mutations

-Less commonly, a mutation can be in every cell of a person’s body from birth.
-These mutations are typically passed from a parent to a child.
-This is called a germline mutation.
-Because this type of genetic change is in every cell of the body, including the reproductive sperm cells (in a boy’s body) and egg cells (in a girl’s body), it can be passed from generation to generation.
-Cancer caused by germline mutations is called inherited cancer, which makes up about 5% to 10% of all cancers.
+Germline mutations, which are less common, are passed directly from a parent to a child.
+In these situations, the mutation can be found in every cell of a person’s body, including the reproductive sperm cells in a boy’s body and egg cells in a girl’s body.
+Because the mutation affects reproductive cells, it passes from generation to generation.
+Cancer caused by germline mutations is called inherited cancer, and it makes up about 5% to 10% of all cancers.

 Mutations and cancer

-Mutations happen often, and the human body is normally able to correct most of these changes.
+Mutations happen often, and the human body is normally able to correct most of them.
 Depending on where in the gene the change occurs, a mutation may be beneficial, harmful, or make no difference at all.
-Therefore, the likelihood of one mutation leading to cancer is small.
+So, one mutation alone is unlikely to lead to cancer.
 Usually, it takes multiple mutations over a lifetime to cause cancer.
-This is why cancer occurs more often in older people, for whom there have been more opportunities for mutations to build up.
+This is why cancer occurs more often in older people who have had more opportunities for mutations to build up.